17swifts/CommunityMapping/README.md

 > This requires your application to have previously been installed.
 See [Client-side](#client-side) for details.

-For a full list of all testing technologies that could be used in your application, please see the article: [C#Bot Technology List: Testing](https://codebots.com/docs/c-bot-technology-list-testing)

 ### Selenium Tests

 Selenium allows you to create web browser automation tests to check that your application is functioning as expected from end to end.
 They utilise a behaviour driven development tool (BDD) called [SpecFlow](https://docs.specflow.org/en/latest/) for test definitions and Selenium for the web browser automation.